dotBlueShoes/NewFile/README.md

 # NewFile
-It's a small windows application that is meant to be run from within the RIGHT-CLICK-CONTEXT-MENU.
+It's a small windows application that simply creates a new file is meant to be run from within the RIGHT-CLICK-CONTEXT-MENU.

 This is an old project of mine from around 2018-2019.
 My educational goal was to create a dialog-only application.